 Businesses continue to be hit harder and harder by increasingly sophisticated cyber-attacks.
 While many attacks are perpetrated from outside company walls, the reality is that the most looming threat comes from within: the employees.

-They are the most significant point of failure in terms of security vulnerabilities.
-From phishing attacks luring employees to click suspicious links that contain spyware, to weak passwords and leaks on social media – all attack vectors can be avoided with effective cybersecurity awareness training.
+The breach decreased MGM’s market cap by almost $2 billion and illustrates that employees are the most significant point of failure in terms of security vulnerabilities.
+From sophisticated vishing, to luring employees to click suspicious links that contain spyware, to weak passwords and leaks on social media—all attack vectors can be avoided with effective cybersecurity awareness training.

 For a detailed explanation of phishing, see Align’s article, “Something Seems Phishy.”

 Employees should be sent mock phishing emails to ensure that they can find the signs of a suspicious email.
-Each time an employee successfully identifies a phishing email, the subsequent phishing tests should increase in the level of difficulty, improving an employee’s ability to recognize telltale phish signs.
+Each time an employee successfully identifies a phishing email, the subsequent phishing tests should increase the level of difficulty, improving an employee’s ability to recognize telltale phishing signs.

 Basic phishing identification tactics must be instilled in users: scrutinizing the address and domain names of senders, not haphazardly clicking on embedded links or attachments, keeping an eye out for spelling mistakes or grammatical errors and knowing that emails from legitimate sources will never ask you to send out user credentials or personal information.